Course ID: 174346

-which provides students with the specialist knowledge and skills required within the Early Years sector.
+The Foundation Degree in Early Years Practice is a full-time qualification which provides students with the specialist knowledge and skills required within the Early Years sector.

-The Foundation Degree is awarded by Liverpool John
+The Foundation Degree in Early Years Practice is validated by Liverpool John Moores University (LJMU).

 Course content at Level 4 includes:

-Special Features: The Foundation Degree in Early Years Practice is a
+Foundation Degree in Early Years Practice

 Please note: this course will only run when it has a sufficient number of applicants.